 Whether it’s petroleum-based or synthetic oil, all forms of oil tend to catch dirt and grime from normal use.
 The primary function of oil is to lubricate mechanical gears, so it only makes sense for this slick substance to gather dirt particles.
 As the oil begins to accumulate dirt, however, it loses its effectiveness, at which point it must be replaced.

 Rather than throwing your oil away, you should consider recycling it.
-Doing so will not only save you money in the long run, but it’s also an environmentally friendly practice.
+Recycling oil will not only save you money in the long run, but it’s also an environmentally friendly practice.

 What Is Used Oil?